umbertocollodel/umbertocollodel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: Ph.D.
+Candidate at <a href="https://www.parisschoolofeconomics.eu/en/collodel-umberto/"> Paris School of Economics </a>

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>48 Boulevard Jourdan Office R-01</p>
+    <p>Paris, France 75014</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I am currently writing my PhD under the supervision of <a href="https://www.parisschoolofeconomics.eu/en/benassy-quere-agnes/"> Agn&egrave;s B&eacute;nassy-Qu&eacute;r&eacute;.</a> I also am an External Consultant at the Indipendent Evaluation
+Office of the International Monetary Fund, working under the supervision of <a href="https://blogs.imf.org/bloggers/prakash-loungani/"> Prakash Loungani.</a>

+Earlier I have been a Ph.D.
+Summer Intern in the same division at the International Monetary Fund and a Teaching Assistant at Paris 1 Panth&eacute;on-Sorbonne.

+My research interests lie at the intersection between macroeconomic forecasting and financial crises.
+I am particularly interested in the application of new techniques coming from the field of Big Data for the ex-ante forecasting and ex-post identification of macroeconomic crises.

+Outside my research I love exercising, travel and reading fiction.
+For a glimpse of my adventures visit the Personal section.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.